 - Analyze the pipelines connected to the tank as per stress criteria given on a stress analysis basis.

-- Blanket gas(Fuel gas) & Vent gas line (Big bore size) can be routed & supported over tank roof.
+- Blanket gas(Fuel gas) & Vent gas line (Big bore size) can be routed & supported over the tank roof.
 Support location & load of such lines shall be marked in the tank vendor drawing.
-So that vendor will take care load for the design of the raft and will provide support cleat at the required location.
+So the vendor will take care load for the design of the raft and will provide support cleat at the required location.
 Again need to discuss with the vendor for the high load if any.

-Supporting of Tank Piping
+Supporting Tank Piping

 - Keep the first support from the tank as far as possible.
 Group the lines for combined support.